Best waterfalls in Bali

 Entrance fee for Tukad Cepung: 15.000 IDR.

-Tegenungan Waterfall was the first waterfall I visited in Bali.
-Due to its proximity to Ubud and its own charm, it has become one of the most popular waterfalls on the island.
+This was the first waterfall I visited in Bali.
+Due to its proximity to Ubud and its own charm, Tegenungan has become one of the most popular waterfalls on the island.
 From Ubud, it only takes 25 minutes to get there.
 From Canggu, it takes almost an hour.

 One of the reasons why this waterfall stands from the rest is because of the amount of water that falls.
 It is one of the waterfalls with the most water.
 In fact, if you visit during wet season and it has been raining, the current will be very strong.
 Be careful.